 Your buying guide for the best student laptops in 2018

 But there are a lot of laptops, and a lot of budgets.
-While expensive MacBooks and Surface Pros are more than adequate for relatively basic student needs, you can spend much less and still get that first.
-And stream Netflix until 4am.
+While expensive MacBooks and Surface Pros are more than adequate for relatively basic student needs, you can spend much less and still do most things.
+Like stream Netflix until 4am.

 There are a few things to consider when buying a student laptop besides price, though - and we have a range of prices here to suit all budgets.